Ring size: North America

 The Circular of the Bureau of Standards summarizes the situation with this system: "While there apparently is only one standard in use in the United States, in reality, because of the lack of specific dimensions and because of the errors introduced by the adoption of a common commercial article as a pattern, there are many, although similar, standards."
 The standards are generally consistent and remain so.
 There does not appear to have been any improvement in the standard since then.

 Ireland, United Kingdom, Australia

 In Ireland, the United Kingdom and Australia, ring sizes are specified using an alphabetical scale with half sizes.
 Originally in 1945, the divisions were based on the ring inside diameter in steps of 1/64 in.
-However in 1987 BSI updated the standard to the metric system so that one alphabetical size division equals 1.25 mm of circumferential length.
+However, in 1987 BSI updated the standard to the metric system so that one alphabetical size division equals 1.25 mm of circumferential length.
 For a baseline, ring size C has a circumference of 40 mm.

 India, Japan, China

-In India, Japan and China, ring sizes are specified using a numerical scale with whole sizes that does not have a linear correlation with diameter or circumference.
+In India, Japan and China, ring sizes are specified using a numerical scale with whole sizes that do not have a linear correlation with diameter or circumference.

+Germany and Netherlands

+Netherlands, Germany, and sometimes Argentina use a standard (referred to as the German System) where ring sizes are defined by the diameter of the ring, measured in mm.
+This system may also be used at times in Russia.

-Italy, Spain, Netherlands, Switzerland, Germany
+Italy, Spain, Switzerland

 In Italy, Spain, and Switzerland, ring sizes are specified as the circumference minus 40 mm: for example, size 10 in this system is equivalent to ISO 8653:2016 size 50.
+This may also be referred to as the Swiss Ring Size System.